 Visit the Thingscon Shenzhen Event.
-Focus on:
+Sessions with focus on

 Manufacturing & designers collaboration

-Day 5; 28 April; Shenzhen Design Week
+Shenzhen Design Week

 If you want to join, please register here and we’ll be in touch with you shortly!
 Only 3 spots left!